Duality and small functors: Models of spectra

 Theorem 5.3.7(3) states that, if $f$ is an $S$-cofibration and $g$ a level cofibration, their pushout product $f\,\square\, g$ is a level cofibration.
 Because any stable cofibration $i$ is an $S$-cofibration and any symmetric spectrum $A$ is level cofibrant, any map of the form $i\wedge A$ is a level cofibration.
 Because level cofibrations are stable under cobase change and filtered colimits, all maps in $\mc{D}_{\mc{V}}$ are level cofibrations.
 By Lemma 5.5.3(1), the stable equivalences are stable under cobase change along level cofibrations. \end{proof}

-Now we turn to \mc{V} being Lydakis' functors with the smash product (FSP) model for spectra \cite{Lydakis}.
-The category is given by the pointed simplicial functors from finite pointed simplicial sets to pointed simplicial sets.
-The monoidal product is given by Day's convolution product \cite{Day-closed}. \begin{lemma} The stable model structure on Lydakis' model satisfies the monoid axiom and is strongly left proper. \end{lemma}
+Now we turn to Lydakis' simplicial functor model \cite{Lydakis} for $\Sp$.
+The category \cat V is now given by the pointed simplicial functors from finite pointed simplicial sets $\cat S^{\rm fin}_*$ to pointed simplicial sets $\cat S_*$.
+The symmetric monoidal product $\otimes$ is given by Day's convolution product \cite{Day-closed}.
+The monoid axiom for the stable model structure on pointed simplicial functors is proved by Dundas et. al.~\cite[Lemma 6.30]{DRO:enriched} for more general source and target categories. \begin{lemma} Lydakis' stable model structure on pointed simplicial functors is strongly left proper. \end{lemma}

-\begin{proof} For this proof, we denote the convolution product of functors by $\otimes$.
-The (trivial) cofibrations in FSP are the (trivial) projective cofibrations generated by maps